Exception1984/CS323-2022/README.md

 For a successful installation, it should return True.

 ## Ibex (Clusters)
-Ibex is the name of the clusters in our campus.
+Ibex is the name of the clusters at our campus.
 More information can be found [here](https://www.hpc.kaust.edu.sa/ibex)

 A very concise introduction to the usage of Ibex can be found [here](https://www.hpc.kaust.edu.sa/sites/default/files/files/public/Cluster_training/26_11_2018/0_Ibex_cheat_sheet_Nov_26_2018.pdf)